 Packwaukee is a tiny town located in the state of Wisconsin.
 With a population of 242 people and just one neighborhood, Packwaukee is the 494th largest community in Wisconsin.

-The per capita income in Packwaukee in 2022 was $24,145, which is low income relative to Wisconsin and the nation.
-This equates to an annual income of $96,580 for a family of four.
+The per capita income in Packwaukee in 2022 was $23,923, which is low income relative to Wisconsin and the nation.
+This equates to an annual income of $95,692 for a family of four.
+Packwaukee also has one of the higher rates of people living in poverty in the nation, with 34.09% of its population below the federal poverty line.

-Packwaukee is a very ethnically-diverse town.
+Packwaukee is a somewhat ethnically-diverse town.
 The people who call Packwaukee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Packwaukee residents report their race to be White.
 Packwaukee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.12% of the town’s residents.
-Important ancestries of people in Packwaukee include German, English, Polish, Irish, and Icelander.
+People of Hispanic or Latino origin account for 14.55% of the town’s residents.
+Important ancestries of people in Packwaukee include German, English, Polish, Scottish, and Irish.

 The most common language spoken in Packwaukee is English.
 Other important languages spoken here include Polish and Spanish.